 Stay on top of the everyday money management

-- You can employ a great accountant or bookkeeper to keep a close eye on your revenue and expenses.
+- You can employ local accountants to keep a close eye on your revenue and expenses.

 - Keep track of all of your business expenses.
 These can add up quickly, and regular review allows you to fine-tune where your money goes.

 - Make projections.
-Having clear economic forecasts is essential.
+Having precise economic forecasts is essential.
 Your financial strategy will help you to prepare for and address possible future hurdles.

 It’s not personal it’s business